TBR-Development/YT-Music-Player/README.md

 ---

+If you want to package a squirrel based app/installer, you can use `yarn make`.
+Once done check the `out/make` folder for your new squirrel based app/installer.

+---

 🧑‍⚖️ This is an unofficial application and not published or supported by Google, LLC.
 Intended for personal and educational purposes.
 I am liable for nothing.

 [XMMenuPlayer]: https://github.com/rosswaycaster/XM-Menu-Player